TruncatedDinoSour/fa/doc/md/TYPES.md

     -   It compiles down to: `The byte being moved to ax and ax being pushed`
     -   Example: `'\0'`
 -   Unsized string
-    -   It's invoked by: `Writting any data in "" and then specify a mutability context`
+    -   It's invoked by: `Writting any data in ""`
     -   It pushes ... onto the stack: `The string`
     -   It compiles down to: `The byte array gets created in data/rodata and then it gets pushed onto the stack`
-    -   Example: `u"Hello world" ro`
+    -   Example: `u"Hello world"`

 There are also type keywords used in type checking: